 Door signs: Many of the oak signs displaying room numbers and descriptions of their use throughout the building were made and installed by Greg Glista and his father-in-law, Bill DeFehr, who shared a fun story: “It was quite a project, but we enjoyed doing it,” Bill recalled.
 “However, at one point I noticed that one of the signs looked a little unusual.
 On closer look I noticed that Greg’s Catholic background was showing because the sign read: CONFESSIONAL AND PAPAL RELICS.
 I did my part and made the correction.
 I have to keep an eye on my Catholic sons-in-law!”

 Cornerstones: You may have wondered about the two date-stones set into a small brick wall opposite the front entrance.
 This wall was one piece of the original 1956 building that was left in place when most of it was razed to be replaced by the new three-storey building in 1996.
 The early stone was donated by a Mennonite-owned memorial stones company in Kitchener-Waterloo.
-There’s a time capsule inside the wall –– what it might contain nobody seems to remember!
+There’s a time capsule inside the wall .
+What it contains nobody seems to remember!

 The basement servery cupboards were salvaged from the original kitchen of the 1956 church; the new kitchen cabinetry was built by Don Willms, a regular attender at the time.
 The cheese boards that often appear under hot dishes at potlucks were made by TUMC members in the St. Clair O’Connor Community woodworking shop, with the intent of using them in the Good Friday suppers that began in the late 1980’s.

 Anabaptist history chart: You’ll find this helpful chart in the hall to the pastor’s offices.
 It was a gift from Otto Tiessen.
-Having experienced years away from the Mennonite world working as a diplomat, Otto felt it was important to connect with our spiritual and historical roots as a worldwide Christian movement –– and this chart portrays in graphic form the tangled interconnections between various strands of Anabaptists.
+For many years he was away from the Mennonite world working as a diplomat.
+He felt it was important to connect with our spiritual and historical roots as a worldwide Christian movement.
+The chart portrays the tangled interconnections between various strands of Anabaptists.